UnionOfRAD/specs/accepted/LSR-1-documenting.md

 ## Abstract

-For checking if the codebase complies with the standards we make use of the `Syntax` command which comes with the [QA plugin for Lithium](https://github.com/UnionOfRAD/li3_qa).
-Rules which have a corresponding check in Lithium QA are marked with the `◌` symbol.
+For checking if the codebase complies with the standards we make use of the `Syntax` command which comes with the [QA plugin for li3](https://github.com/UnionOfRAD/li3_qa).
+Rules which have a corresponding check in li3 QA are marked with the `◌` symbol.

 ## General